It is never correct to end a letter greeting with a semicolon. Instead, use a comma after the greeting and a period after name: Hello, Mr. Reader.

 Lynn, thanks for the . . .

-I've written a lot about greetings and salutations.
-If you want more examples, use the search term salutations in the search box on this blog.
+I’ve written a lot about greetings and salutations.
+If you want more examples, here’s a piece on salutations that I hope is helpful!

 And now I’ve written enough for someone on vacation.
 The lightning has passed, the pavement is dry, and the pool is open again!